 Full-time graduate study is defined as being enrolled in 18 credits per academic year (six credits over three terms).
 Students enrolled for three credits during a term are considered half-time.

-Students may take CED or Graduate classes at Thomas College without matriculating into a degree program.
+Students may take Graduate classes at Thomas College without matriculating into a degree program.
 Students selecting this option are designated as non-degree students.
-Non-matriculated students are billed according to current CED billing unless the student is enrolled in a day class.
 These students will pay the day class tuition rate.
 Students enrolled in a non-degree status are not eligible to receive financial assistance.
 Non-matriculated students may enroll for up to a total of 9 credits before matriculating.

-Many CED and Graduate courses have prerequisites.
+Many Graduate courses have prerequisites.
 The purpose of a prerequisite is to ensure that students entering an advanced class have an understanding of the foundation concepts related to the course.
 Students who have not completed prerequisites may experience difficulty understanding and completing assignments.
 Many adult learners have acquired sufficient prerequisite knowledge through work experience.
-Requests to waive a prerequisite will be considered by the Director of Graduate and Professional Studies and the appropriate instructor and should be made in writing to the Graduate and Professional Studies Office.
+Requests to waive a prerequisite will be considered by the Senior Director of Business Development and the appropriate instructor and should be made in writing to the Graduate and Professional Studies Office.